anerv/cycling_data_quality/README.md

 ### Fill out the configuration file

-In order to run the code, the configuration file [`config.yml`](config.yml) must be filled out.
+In order to run the code, the configuration file [`config.yml`](config.yml) must be filled out - the default values will analyze the Copenhagen area.
 The configuration file contains a range of settings needed for adapting the analysis to different areas and types of reference data.
-Note that the study area name provided in the configuration file will be used by BikeDNA for folder structure setup, plot naming, and result labelling.
+The study area name provided in the configuration file will be used by BikeDNA for folder structure setup, plot naming, and result labelling.

+Plot settings can be changed in [`scripts/settings/plotting.py`](scripts/settings/plotting.py).

 ### Set up the folder structure